 POLI 362 Globalization and the Developing World in the 21st Century – GS11 C-BB

 This course explores the impact of globalization on the political institutions of developing nations.
 The course addresses the complex political, economic and social challenges and opportunities that the Global South faces in an increasingly interdependent world.
 Students will focus on the political histories of developing nations, the make-up of their political structures and institutions, the proliferation of domestic and international political actors, and the emergence of diverse forms of democratic regimes.
 Students will be encouraged to explore the legitimacy and efficacy of national, subnational and supranational forms of governance in the 21st century.

 An examination of the political systems of a number of European countries.
 Attention will be given to their historical evolution, ideologies and political cultures as possible explanatory factors for the similarities and differences among the systems.
 Prerequisite: POLI 160.

 This course provides an overview of the governments and politics of Latin American countries from a comparative perspective.
 The course examines the structure, functioning and interaction of political institutions in Latin American countries.
-Students will be exposed to various topics, including political and economic development, globalization and social movements and competing political ideologies.
-Fall.
+Students will be exposed to various topics including political and economic development, globalization and social movements, competing political ideologies, etc.

 POLI 489 Special Topics

 This is a seminar course that is offered whenever a mutual interest in a more specialized topic in political science exists for a member of the faculty and a sufficient number of students.
 Prerequisite: instructor’s consent.

 Individual study of an approved topic in Political Science under the direction of a Political Science faculty member.
 Permits faculty and students to explore together some subject of special or personal interest.
 Reading and tutorial discussion are required, written work is optional.
 Prerequisites: instructor’s consent and approval of Associate Dean of Social Sciences.